yfujis/yfujis.github.io/_posts/2021-4-17-getting-started-with-neovim-on-ubuntu.md

 permalink: /blog/:year/:month/:day/:title
 ---
-I've recently had a chance to use a computer with Ubuntu for my reserch.
-So, I'd like to write the needed steps as a memorandum.
+I have recently had a chance to use an Ubuntu machine for reserch and just wanted to write the needed steps to get started as a memorandum.

 OS: Ubuntu 20.04.2 LTS